wael2000/articles/compliance/README.md

 Compliance is one of the core areas RHACS covers, as It can audit your systems against CIS Benchmarks, NIST, PCI, and HIPAA, with interactive dashboards  presenting overall systems violations, compliance statistics and top risky deployments across all managed clusters and one-click for on-demand scanning audit reports.

 ## Best Practices

+- OpenShift provides the foundation for the platform compliance capabilities using its compliance operator.
+- There are other components contribute the platform compliance including GateKeeper/OPA and kyverno.
+-  RHACM is typically used to install the compliance operator and to run the scans.
+-  RHACS is best used to review the results via the user-friendly dashboard
+- When RHACM and RHACS are co-deployed, you can choose to enable the shared functionality in one product only, for example, we can enable the OpenShift compliance operator integration in RHACS while we focus more on other policies in RHACM.
-RHACM is typically used to install the compliance operator and to run the scans.
-Then use RHACS to review the results via the user-friendly dashboard and then leverage RHACM (for platform) and Kyverno (for workload) to define policies (if not already available) to remediate any findings.
+- once voliaions are detected, and then leverage RHACM (for platform) and Kyverno (for workload) to define policies (if not already available) to remediate any findings.
 Rinse and repeat until the audit person leaves the room looking a little happier.